zhangxin-xd/REAF/Readme.md

 # **REAF: Remembering Enhancement and Entropy-based Asymptotic Forgetting for Filter Pruning**
 This is a [pytorch](http://pytorch.org/) implementation of REAF.

+This paper has been accepted by IEEE TIP
 > ![引用内容](https://github.com/zhangxin-xd/REAF/blob/main/figs/framework.png)

 ### Prerequisites